paulcwhgithub/UCSD-CyberXSecurity/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly **available**, in addition to restricting **access** to the network.
-- Load Balancing plays an important security role as computing moves evermore to the cloud.
+- **Load Balancing plays an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
-It does this by shifting attack traffic from the corporate server to a public cloud provider.
+It does this by shifting attack traffic from the corporate server to a public cloud provider.**
-- The advanatage of jump box are it controls access to the other machines by allowing connections from specific ip addresses and forwarding those machines.
-Thereforre, it reduces the attack surface and segregates the other machines from exposing to the public network and
+- **The advanatage of jump box are it controls access to the other machines by allowing connections from specific ip addresses and forwarding those machines.
+Therefore, it reduces the attack surface and segregates the other machines from exposing to the public network.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **file system** and system **metrics**.
-- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- **Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.**
-- Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+- **Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.**

 The configuration details of each machine may be found below.